South Africa

 Sources: IAPB Vision Atlas; Holden et al., Ophthalmology 2016; UCLA Vision to Learn study.
 By 2050, nearly half the world will be myopic, and 92% of affected children will live in developing countries.

-If we want every child to see clearly, we have to dismantle awareness, access and adoption all at the same time.
+If we want every child with uncorrected refractive error to see clearly, we have to overcome the lack of awareness, access and adoption — all at the same time.

 Little awareness of the importance of eye health in families, schools and communities.